 The High Point University campus is decked out for the holidays.
 Christmas lights and nutcrackers line the Promenade while holiday music plays throughout campus.
 It can only mean one thing: December is here.

 The holidays are a season of celebration and traditions.
 Even in the midst of final exams and end-of-semester projects, the HPU family ensures campus is filled with the holiday spirit.
 Here are a few time-honored holiday traditions that HPU commemorates each year:

-Each year, HPU invites neighbors and friends to experience the holiday season together at the annual Community Christmas Celebration being held December 13 and 14, 2018 from 5:30 to 8:30 p.m.
+Each year, HPU invites neighbors and friends to experience the holiday season together at the annual Community Christmas Celebration being held on December 12 and 13, 2019 from 5:30 to 8:30 p.m.
 The event features complimentary entertainment, hot food, Christmas decorations and fellowship.

 From photos with Santa, falling snow, Polar Express train rides, hot food, choir performances and more, Community Christmas has quickly become one of the most popular holiday attractions in the Piedmont Triad.
 Just ask one of the 26,000 people who attend the event each year.

 “They (HPU) care about the community,” says Israel Bell, pastor of Without A Doubt Faith Ministries in High Point, at last year’s event.
 “They’re saying, ‘We’re not just here for the college, we’re here for the community,’ and they’re doing something we all can share.
 Everyone coming together.
 That is love.”

 Religious life at HPU thrives all year and especially during the holidays.

 At the Prayer Breakfast, a featured speaker delivers an inspiring Christmas message, the HPU Chapel Choir performs special music, and a silent prayer is held in memory of alumni, members of the university family, the community and other friends who have died during the past year.
 More than 800 attend each year.